-The developed framework is evaluated on a cluster using a subset of the NAS parallel benchmarks [1] (version 3.3.1).
-These benchmarks are chosen as they perform both point-topoint and collective communication, which are prevalent in HPC applications.
+The developed framework is evaluated on ARC (A Root Cluster) at North Carolina State University using a subset of the NAS parallel benchmarks [1] (version 3.3.1).
+These benchmarks are chosen as they perform both point-to-point and collective communication, which are prevalent in HPC applications.
 All experiments are conducted with 256, 512 and 1024 MPI ranks, except for SP and BT.
 As the number of MPI ranks needs to be a perfect square for these benchmarks, those two are executed with 64, 256 and 1024 MPI ranks.
 All benchmarks are executed with class D input problem sizes to produce sufficient computation and communication at this scale.
 Execution time metrics are reported as averages over three runs with a relative standard deviation of no more than 4.88% across all benchmarks.
-For the wall clock time taken for simulation, we observed relative standard deviations as high as 64% for outliers as simulation time can be more erratic for extremely short runs (less than 20 seconds), which is due to dominant system overheads for very short runtimes that tend to skew results.
-The average relative standard deviation (without outliers) across all benchmarks is only 8.36%, which is more meaningful and, most significantly, applies to longer runs.
+For the wall clock time taken for simulation, we observed relative standard deviations as high as 64% for outliers as simulation time can be more erratic for extremely short runs (less than 20 seconds), which is not significant due to system overheads that can easily skew results for these short runs.
+The average relative standard deviation across all benchmarks is only 8.36%, which is more meaningful and, most significantly, applies to longer runs.
 We also observed stability issues for simulation at 1024 MPI ranks with an oversubscription factor of 1 for certain benchmarks (MG, SP and BT), which result in lost heartbeats within Open MPI's runtime layer (ORTE).
-We reported the results of a single run in this case (just for simulation under xSim), and we are in the process of obtaining additional runs and of identifying the cause of these problems.
+We reported the results of a single run in this case (just for simulation under xSim).
+The current framework needs to be stabilized to address these problems.

-Initially, trace files are collected using ScalaTrace II by executing the selected NAS parallel benchmarks on the cluster.
+Initially, trace files are collected using ScalaTrace II by executing the selected NAS parallel benchmarks on ARC.
 From these traces, corresponding benchmark skeletons are generated using ScalaBenchGen II.
-The generated programs are executed on the cluster and on xSim in a simulated platform that matches the configuration of the cluster.
-The simulation experiments using xSim are performed on the cluster as well.
+The generated programs are executed on ARC and on xSim in a simulated platform that matches the configuration of ARC.
+The simulation experiments using xSim are performed on ARC as well.
 This methodology offers a good perspective on the performance and accuracy of the generated benchmark skeletons on the evaluation platform and on the simulated platform.
 It also offers insight into the capabilities of xSim using generated benchmark skeletons.

-A. Evaluation Platform
+5.1 Evaluation Platform

-The evaluation cluster consists of 108 compute nodes, each with 2 AMD Opteron 6128 (Magny Core) processors.
+ARC consists of 108 compute nodes, each with 2 AMD Opteron 6128 (Magny Core) processors.
 Each processor has 8 compute cores, i.e., each node has 16 cores and 32 GB DRAM.
 The nodes are connected via InfiniBand with a fat tree network topology as follows: The 108 compute nodes are connected through 6 layer 1 (L1) switches and 3 layer 2 (L2) switches.
 Each L1 switch has 36 ports, where the lower 18 ports are connected to the compute nodes and the upper 18 ports are connected to L2 switches (6 per switch).
 For MPI communication, the raw InfiniBand (IB) or TCP over IB may be used.
-Table I shows a significant difference in effective bandwidth between both.
+Table 5.1 shows a significant difference in effective bandwidth between both.
 The NAS parallel benchmarks and the generated skeleton benchmarks are executed over IB with Open MPI 1.5.4.

 The simulator is configured to match the IB configuration.
 However, due to the requirement for multithreading in xSim, xSim itself is executed using the 8-times slower IB-over-TCP with Open MPI 1.5.4 and MPI multithreading support (since native IB does not support MPI multithreading).
-As xSim supports oversubscription, its performance is evaluated by increasing the oversubscription from a 1:1 ratio of physicalto-simulated MPI processes to a 1:16 ratio, i.e., reducing the number of physical processes by half in each step.
+As xSim supports oversubscription, its performance is evaluated by increasing the oversubscription from a 1:1 ratio of physical-to-simulated MPI processes to a 1:16 ratio, i.e., reducing the number of physical processes by half in each step.